defx/dynamo/README.md

 </product-list>
 ```

 The first thing to note is that each list item includes an `x-list` attribute.
-This tells Tandem that those elements are part of a collection, and Tandem will derive a state value to represent the collection, incorporating values from each elements `data-*` attributes.
+This tells tupelo that those elements are part of a collection, and tupelo will derive a state value to represent the collection, incorporating values from each elements `data-*` attributes.
 For the above HTML, you can expect the initial state of your `product-list` element to include a key named `products` like this...

 ```js
 {